AlaskaDav/Restaurant-Rating/README.md

 #### Limitations

-There was difficulty in representing the insight from the data in periods, so, I had to create a Date table independently from the data and then built a relationship in the model table so as to present the report in a well organized periodic manner i.e Month reporting and Dayl)
+There was difficulty in representing the insight from the data in periods, so, I had to create a Dax column independently from the data and then built a relationship in the model table so as to present the report in a well organized periodic manner i.e Month reporting and Dayl)

 🇲🇽  🥘